bemosior/PHPasswordPusher/README.md

 * PHP 5.3

 ## Installation
 1. Set up the environment.
-You will need these packages: mysqld, httpd (apache2), php, php-mcrypt, php-pdo, php-mysql.
+You will need to install these packages: mysql-server, httpd (apache2), php, php-mcrypt, php-pdo, php-mysql.
 2. Change configuration options in ./pwpusher_private/config.php
 3. Change configuration options in ./install.php.
-Remember to remove the credentials in this file when you're done with steps 2 and 3!
+Remember to remove the credentials in this file when you're done with step 4!
 4. From the command-line interface, run `php install.php`
 5. Copy the pwpusher_private and pwpusher_public directories to the same NON-PUBLIC directory of your choice (for instance, /var/www, but not inside public_html).
 6. Configure Apache (customize the below sample as noted).
 If you care about security enough to use this project, you should definitely be using SSL and redirecting users requests from non-secure ports (for instance 80, in the default configuration) to whatever port is SSL-enabled (typically 443).
 The Apache documentation will help here: http://httpd.apache.org/docs/2.2/ssl/ssl_faq.html